YoannKy/paypalBaguette/README.md

 #### Add both your paypal client id and secret id in config/paypalbaguette.php

 ### Usage:
-This package sole purpose is to deliver a quick way to deal with paypal express checkouts, hence there is only one method:
+This package sole purpose is to deliver a quick way to deal with paypal express checkouts, hence there is only two methods for payment:

 #### pay($amount, $currency, $successUrl, $cancelUrl, $autoRedirect)
 ##### amount is the amount for the paypal transaction